-After good-byes at the hotel, walked our packs in sweltering humidity the 1.5kms to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
+After good-byes at the hotel, walked our packs the 1.5 kilometres in sweltering humidity to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
 A painless exercise and guess this is because of familiarity with this whole area.

 Finally arrived at the next temporary accommodation: To Zleep Hotel.
 Lovely staff but rooms are on the small side for Thailand.
 Still, an ensuite is provided, a small fridge, and bottled water.
 Pillows are hard.
 Not much space for big packs and think this is a Flashpacker’s dig.

 Found out on the second night that a buffet breakfast is included in the room price.
 Breakfast is good and plentiful.

 Setting up in Khao Lak

 Hired a bike today (225B/day) as it’s cheaper than using the Songthaews in Khao Lak.
 Because of the Cartel, tourists are ripped off handsomely.
 For the 3-month hire, I barter the price down to 120B/day – everyone is happy.
 This office has about 50 bikes for hire.
 Although only a 110cc, it’s big enough for travel to/from work in Khuk Khak.

 Visited the Fanari Resort Hotel, which we stayed in last time though in low season.
 As it’s high season and too expensive, the hotel offered their cheaper Fanari Apartments down the road, for 600B/night, usually 800B (about AUD$23/night).
 The apartment is away from the hustle and bustle of the main streets.

-Quite spacious and serviced daily; with a large bathroom, fridge, air-conditioning, and parking, it suits perfectly.
+Quite spacious and serviced daily, with a large bathroom, fridge, air-conditioning, and parking, it’s perfectly.
 I even requested an electric jug for making coffee/tea, which was delivered the day after moving in.
 Thereafter, we also received an extra bottle of water, tea, coffee, whitener, and sugar.

-Used the bike to do several trips shifting our heavy packs here from the To Zleep Hotel and settled in for the 3 months.
+Used the bike to do several trips moving our heavy packs from the To Zleep Hotel and settled in for the 3 months.